 The researchers also found that a quarter of the language used by instructors was motivational, but one of every seven motivational statements was considered negative.
 Negative statements included phrases such as “say hello to your sexy six-pack,” “you better be sweating,” and “you should be dying right now.”

-Those kinds of phrases focus on outcomes, encourage social comparison, and don’t take into account individual differences in health or fitness, Cardinal said.
-“Tough love” phrases and strategies can also have a harmful effect because they can lead to injuries or other adverse health outcomes, he said.
+Those kinds of phrases focus on outcomes, encourage social comparison, and don’t take into account individual differences in health or fitness, Brad says.
+“Tough love” phrases and strategies can also have a harmful effect because they can lead to injuries or other adverse health outcomes, he says.

-The findings indicate that there is a need to further study commercial fitness DVDs, Cardinal said.
-Along with the language and imagery used in the videos, researchers should consider studying the effectiveness and safety of the types of exercises and techniques used, he said.
-In addition, many of the instructors appear to have little or no credentials in fitness instruction, he said.
+The findings indicate that there is a need to further study commercial fitness DVDs, Brad says.
+Along with the language and imagery used in the videos, researchers should consider studying the effectiveness and safety of the types of exercises and techniques used, he says.
+In addition, many of the instructors appear to have little or no credentials in fitness instruction, he says.

-“We don’t think the videos are very psychologically safe,” Cardinal said.
+“We don’t think the videos are very psychologically safe,” Brad says.
 “There are also questions about some of the exercises, which could lead to injuries and pose a real danger to the user.”